stevenrskelton/stevenrskelton.github.io/_posts/2022-04-20-downloading-from-github-packages-using-http-and-maven.md

 ## Private Repo Download Caps, what about MD5 files?

-There are costs associated with outbound traffic - either directly paid for Github Pro accounts or indirectly with 1GB transfer limits for private repos with free accounts.
-However use-cases exist for the external access of smaller files such as `pom`, `md5`, `sha1` and `maven-metadata.xml`.
+There are costs associated with outbound traffic - either directly paid for GitHub Pro accounts or indirectly with 1GB transfer limits for private repos with free accounts.
+However, use-cases exist for the external access of smaller files such as `pom`, `md5`, `sha1` and `maven-metadata.xml`.

 The `md5` and `sha1` are meant for use in integrity validation.
 In a multi-hop or cloud situation it is quite possible intermediate storage (such as S3) poses risks as an attack vector, opportunity for partial transfers, or file corruption.
-Even if Github servers and the final deployment server are secure, if artifacts pass though a layer with security administered by a separate authority mistakes can happen.
-A final `md5` comparision directly to the Github Packages hosted md5 file can ensure the correct artifacts were properly copied with little complexity or performance overhead.
+Even if GitHub servers and the final deployment server are secure, if artifacts pass though a layer with security administered by a separate authority mistakes can happen.
+A final `md5` comparison to the GitHub Packages hosted md5 file can ensure the correct artifacts were properly copied with little complexity or performance overhead.

 <img src="/assets/images/2022/04-20/md5validation.png" alt="MD5 Validation UML" title="MD5 Validation UML" style="text-align: center;"/>

 Another use is in version monitoring and publication.
 For Continuous Delivery pipelines that stop short of deployment upgrading, there can be a need for version publication and monitoring.
-Applications or tools can directly use Github Packages metadata to monitor release versions to provide update notification on projects that are not managed by a formal package manager.
+Applications or tools can directly use GitHub Packages metadata to monitor release versions to provide update notification on projects that are not managed by a formal package manager.

-These are two practical uses of directly accessing Github Package files outside of a Github Action.
-Neither will incure significant use of external bandwidth, and both can provide flexibility in custom CI/CD pipelines.
+These are two practical uses of directly accessing GitHub Package files outside a GitHub Action.
+Neither will incur significant use of external bandwidth, and both can provide flexibility in custom CI/CD pipelines.